 Bachelor of Arts in Journalism

 • The Bachelor of Arts degree provides a balance of practical and theoretical elements of journalism and mass communication.
 Students take core courses in media history and theory in tandem with a variety of skills courses emphasizing the diverse elements of today’s news media landscape (37 units, plus 15 units in a collateral field of study).
-The general Journalism degree affords students the opportunity to take courses in an particular emphasis, such as broadcast, or they can sample courses in all of the emphases.
+The general Journalism degree affords students the opportunity to take courses in a particular emphasis, such as broadcast, or they can sample courses in all of the emphases.

 Areas of Emphasis:

 • Newspaper (print/online): Designed around practical experience and knowledge to prepare students for online and print news careers.
 They apply the skills they gain in courses, such as reporting, editing, multimedia, social media, design and photojournalism.
-Students in the practicum work for the online and print editions of the award-winning Daily Sundial, which also produces content for a mobile app, available on iOS and Android platforms.
+Students in the practicum work for the online and print editions of the award-winning The Sundial, which also produces content for a mobile app, available on iOS and Android platforms.

 the San Fernando Valley.